yanivyacoby/harvard-cs290-instructional-materials/_posts/2022-11-18-feedback-cycles-in-academic-culture.md

 ## Pre-class work

 1. Watch [The Pursuit of Collective Intelligence](https://cornell.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=01d4c974-d005-434a-8544-a8cf0179150f) by Professor Radhika Nagpal.
+We encourage you all to watch this talk in groups!
 Answer:
   * What are the "rules" of academic culture mentioned in the talk?
 What are the criticism of these rules?
   * Are there any other such "rules" you've observed or experienced in your Ph.D. experience so far?
   * What else did you take away from the talk?